UWAMEGFisheries/Stereo-or-mono-video-annotation-workflows/x_1_RWorkflow.md

 R scripts are very small in size (KB) so you can keep hundreds in the archive without worrying about space.

-This is a really useful thing to do if something unexpected occurs with your data - so that you can re-visit old script to work out if/when something changed in your data.<br></br>
+Archiving scripts is a really useful thing to do.
+If something unexpected occurs with your data - you can re-visit old scripts to work out if/when something changed in your script that altered the data.<br></br>

 <b>3.
 Sort your script folder</b>